joergsimon/SDCND-Term1-TrafficSign/report.md

 #### Final Model Architecture

-The final architecture was based on the inception model.
-Ony one raw convolution layer was used at the start and without batch normalization (6 filters of 5x5).
+The final architecture was based on the inception model [[6](#Szegedy2015)].
+Ony one raw convolution layer was used at the start and without batch normalization [[4](#Ioffe2015)]] (6 filters of 5x5).
 After that 6 inception layers follow with a final number of 512 filters in the last layer.
 After the first two and the fourth layer pooling is used to reduce the input dimension.
 The last inception is avaraged pooled over all 512 filters, and then three fully connected layers reduce to the final result.
 All activations are based on RELU activations as they are a simple model and still converging faster then f.e. sigmoid.
 ELU was not used as I did not know them untill more towards the end of the Term,

 The code for my final model is located in Model Architecture -> Inception Model in the notebook.